ZSFAB Receives FDA 510(k) Clearance for 3D-Printed Cervical Interbody System

-ZSFab Inc., based in China and Cambridge, MA, US , has announced the U.S. Food and Drug Administration (FDA) 510(k) clearance of its first 3D printed cervical interbody system, intended for use in cervical spine surgery, making ZSFab the first Chinese company to receive the 510(k) clearance on 3D printed orthopaedic implants.
+ZSFab Inc., based in Cambridge, MA, US , has announced the U.S. Food and Drug Administration (FDA) 510(k) clearance of its first 3D printed cervical interbody system, intended for use in cervical spine surgery.

-The ZSFab Cervical Interbody System features interconnected porous structure with sub-micron rough surfaces, engineered for bony integration throughout the endplates.
+The ZSFab Cervical Interbody System features interconnected porous structures with micron-rough surfaces, engineered for bony integration throughout the endplates.
 The highly porous structures and central graft window significantly lower the stiffness to help reduce the stress shielding effect and minimize subsidence, accordingly.
-In addition, the optimized design making the implants with high fatigue strength, exceeding more than 95 percent of similar cervical devices cleared by FDA.
-The implants are designed under an additive concept that adapts the geometry feasible for 3D printing and easy for powder removal, making them accurate representation of digital models and free of powders.
+In addition, the optimized design results in the implants having high fatigue strength, exceeding more than 95 percent of similar cervical devices cleared by FDA.
+The implants are designed under an additive concept that adapts the geometry feasible for 3D printing and easy for powder removal.
+Thus, the printed implants are an accurate representation of the digital models and free of powders.
 The implants are additively manufactured by Selective Laser Melting (SLM) using Ti-6Al-4V ELI titanium alloy.

-"We are very excited and proud to receive FDA clearance for our 3D printed cervical interbody system.
+"We are very excited and proud to receive FDA clearance for our 3D-printed cervical interbody system.
 This is a major milestone for ZSFab.
 With digitized material as core technologies, ZSFab realized the revolution from material properties to application needs.
-From medical sector, digitized material can satisfy patients personalization needs from shape to properties.
-That's one small step for digitized material, but one giant leap for healthcare industry." said Dr. Jing Zhang, CEO of ZSFab.
+In the medical sector, digitalized material can satisfy patients' personalized needs from implants' outer shape to inner mechanical and biological properties.
+That's one small step for digitized material, but one giant leap for the healthcare industry." said Dr. Jing Zhang, CEO of ZSFab.